-Progressive activists bitten again in DNC vote, threaten revolt
+Progressives riled up after DNC vote

 Ellison and Perez enjoy a friendly relationship, but their respective supporters clashed throughout the months-long process, which included a series of "future forums" around the country and a national debate on CNN.

-Before the Saturday vote, Larry Cohen, the board chair for Our Revolution, a progressive group spawned by Bernie Sanders' primary campaign, railed against a Friday afternoon email from the American Jewish Committee that said the election of Ellison, who is Muslim, could "threaten the relationship between America and our ally Israel."
+Before the Saturday vote, Larry Cohen, the board chair for Our Revolution, a progressive group spawned by Bernie Sanders' primary campaign, railed against a Friday afternoon email from the American Jewish Congress that said the election of Ellison, who is Muslim, could "threaten the relationship between America and our ally Israel."

 "That was a disgrace," said a visibly irritated Cohen, who formerly headed the Communications Workers of America.
 "I would have liked to see Tom Perez repudiate that letter.
 But he didn't do a thing about it."